ruhani-j/boardventure-boardgame/report.md

 The introduction, what we wanted to achieve vs what we did achieve

+Fix minor bugs like the slight offset of the text align after restarting the game, and the action cards not always working.
+They approximately have an accuracy rate of 95%.

 9.  **External Materials (optional; if you use any)**

 **a.
 Development Tools:**